Angular Momentum for Black Hole Binaries in Numerical Relativity: Background: spin-orbit coupling evidence from NR and our approach

 We must ask just what it is that we want for a meaningful BOAM.
 For our purposes, the total angular momentum (BOAM and spin) is lost to the system only in GW emission.
 In the case that the individual holes have no spin, we therefore seek a quantity that has this feature.

 In the absence of spin effects, the BOAM $L$ that we want will therefore be the quantity that satisfies

-where $\dot{J}^{\rm GW}$ is the rate at which GW carry off angular momentum.
+where $\dot{J}^{\rm GW}$ is the rate at which GW carries off angular momentum.

-If the approximation is to remain valid that the binary orbit remains very nearly circular during inspiral, the rate of emission of angular momentum must be related to, $\dot{E}^{\rm GW}$, the rate of emission of GW energy, by $\dot{E}^{\rm GW} =\Omega\dot{J}^{\rm GW}$.
-From this we have that our useful BOAM, as a function of $\Omega$, must satisfy
+If the approximation is to remain valid that the binary orbit remains nearly circular during inspiral, the angular momentum can safely be assumed to be a function of angular velocity ($\Omega$).
+Now our useful BOAM must satisfy,

 where the overdot represents a derivative with respect to time.
 From Eq.~\eqref{eq:Ldot}, we have that $L(\Omega)$ is to be found from